Daniel-KM/Omeka-S-module-DerivativeImages/README.md

 License
 -------

-This module is published under the [CeCILL v2.1] licence, compatible with [GNU/GPL] and approved by [FSF] and [OSI].
+This module is published under the [CeCILL v2.1] license, compatible with [GNU/GPL] and approved by [FSF] and [OSI].

 This software is governed by the CeCILL license under French law and abiding by